jiarong/SSUsearch/README.md

 	pip install "ipython[notebook]"

-If you are new to Python, go to http://continuum.io/downloads and copy the link for Linux 64-bits installer.
-At the time of this writing it is https://3230d63b5fc54e62148e-c95ac804525aac4b6dba79b00b39d1d3.ssl.cf1.rackcdn.com/Anaconda-2.2.0-Linux-x86_64.sh
+If you are new to Python, go to http://continuum.io/downloads and copy the link for Linux installer (pay attention to 64 or 32 bit version based on your cpu type).
+This tutorial use 64 bit version.
+At the time of this writing the 64 bit installer is [here](https://3230d63b5fc54e62148e-c95ac804525aac4b6dba79b00b39d1d3.ssl.cf1.rackcdn.com/Anaconda-2.2.0-Linux-x86_64.sh).

 	wget -c https://3230d63b5fc54e62148e-c95ac804525aac4b6dba79b00b39d1d3.ssl.cf1.rackcdn.com/Anaconda-2.2.0-Linux-x86_64.sh